Archway's 4th Annual Juried Exhibition

 First Place - "Bee Box Reconfigured" by Ellen Abbott and Marc Leva

-Second Place - "American Aphrodite #1" by Susan Schell
+Second Place - "American Aphrodite #1" by Lisa Schell

 Third Place - "A Quiet Dusk" by Duane Nowell